Ambrose Hawkins

-Ambrose Hawkins (d.
-1705) was a clock maker in Somerset and Devon.
+Ambrose Hawkins (died 1705) was a clock maker in Somerset and Devon.

 The earliest record of him is in the register of St Cuthbert's Church, Wells.
 He and his wife Ann are listed as the parents of a daughter Elizabeth.
 By 1695 Hawkins had moved to Exeter.
 At St Martin's Church, Exeter the parish records contain the baptism of three sons.
 Their children were: